etsangsplk/registry-oauth-server/README.md

 TODO:

 * Add a webservice to the policy to represent the registry
-* Use privilege-based authorization rather than checking role membership
 * Machine authz - current authz implementation assumes user is a User
 * Deployment guide (to AWS)